What gear do you need for rappelling?

 Try to grip a rope if you have one handy, and even pull on it if you can a few times.
 Obviously, leather gloves need to be broken in for a while, so keep that in mind as well if they seem a bit too tight.
 If you need more help in picking out a perfect set of rappelling gloves, I’ve written this comprehensive article, which also includes several examples.

-3. A comfortable pair of rappelling or climbing shoes.
+3. A comfortable pair of climbing shoes.

 Another important piece of your rappelling gear kit comes in the form of climbing shoes or rappelling shoes.
 Your shoe needs to be as comfortable as possible but also as snug as possible, as you don’t want your foot wobbling around the shoe as you try to stop on the face of a cliff.
 There are a few things to consider before choosing out the perfect rappelling shoe.